Internet DRAFT - draft-liu-pwe3-mpls-tp-p2mp-pw-protection

 draft-liu-pwe3-mpls-tp-p2mp-pw-protection

-MPLS Working Group G. Liu
+PWE3 Working Group G. Liu

-Intended status: Informational X. Tu
+Intended status: Informational June 09, 2013

-p2mp pw protection for mpls-tp network
+p2mp pw protection for MPLS-TP network

 Abstract